infrabel/gnap-map-google/README.md

 #### Installation

-- Install this package using `npm install gnap-map-google` in your web project folder.
+- Install this package using `npm install gnap-map-google --save` in your web project folder.
 - Reference dist/gnap-map-google.js or dist/gnap-map-google.min.js in your index.html file, after the gnap-map reference.
 - For this Google technology, you must also additionally reference the Google Maps Javascript API (latest tested version: 3.22), with the additional visualization, drawing and places libraries.
 You should reference this library before all other scripts, before of the the 'vendor/js/vendor.js' section:
 ```